-Experimental results were generated for some of the ISCAS'89 [19] benchmark circuits comparing parallel BIST, normal circular BIST, and circular BIST with state-skipping logic.
-The procedure described in this paper was used to insert the state-skipping logic.
-The results are shown in Table I. For each circuit, the factored form literal count is shown along with the size of the circular chain.
-The circuits were simulated for up to 50 000 patterns.
+Some experimental results were generated for some of the ISCAS 89 [Brglez 89] benchmark circuits comparing parallel BIST, normal circular BIST, and circular BIST with state skipping logic.
+The procedure described in this paper was used to insert the state skipping logic.
+The results are shown in Table 1.
+For each circuit, the factored form literal count is shown along with the size of the circular chain.
+The circuits were simulated for up to 50,000 patterns.
 The same initial seed was used for each of the three BIST schemes.
-The test length and fault coverage are shown for each scheme.
+The test length and fault coverage is shown for each scheme.
 The fault coverage is for detectable faults.
-For the parallel BIST approach, an LFSR was used to apply pseudorandom patterns, and a separate MISR was used to compact the response.
-For the normal circular BIST scheme with no state-skipping logic, if the circular chain got stuck in a limit cycle, then the number of distinct test patterns that were generated are shown in parenthesis.
-For the circular BIST with state-skipping logic, the number of extra literals that are added for the state-skipping logic is shown, and a percentage overhead figure is computed by comparing the number of extra literals for the state-skipping logic with the number of literals in the functional circuit.
+For the parallel BIST approach, an LFSR was used to apply pseudo-random patterns and a separate MISR was used to compact the response.
+For the normal circular BIST scheme with no state skipping logic, if the circular chain got stuck in a limit cycle, then the number of distinct test patterns that were generated are shown in parenthesis.
+For the circular BIST with state skipping logic, the number of extra literals that are added for the state skipping logic is shown, and a percentage overhead figure is computed by comparing the number of extra literals for the state skipping logic with the number of literals in the functional circuit.

 Several observations can be made about the results.
 The fault coverage for circular BIST in most of the smaller circuits (s208, s298, s344, s382, s510, s526) was limited by the fact that the circular chain got stuck in a cycle.
-Those circuits were very random pattern testable, and parallel BIST achieved complete fault coverage in a very short test length.
-A small amount of state-skipping logic was sufficient to allow the circular chain to jump out of the limit cycles and achieve 100% fault coverage.
-The area overhead of the state-skipping logic is much less than what is required for a separate MISR or a CBILBO register to perform parallel BIST.
+Those circuits were very random pattern testable and parallel BIST achieved complete fault coverage in a very short test length.
+A small amount of state skipping logic was sufficient to allow the circular chain to jump out of the limit cycles and achieve 100% fault coverage.
+The area overhead of the state skipping logic is much less than what is required for a separate MISR or a CBILBO register to perform parallel BIST.
 Hence, these results indicate that circular BIST with state skipping is an attractive and effective approach for BIST of small controllers.

 For the circuits that contain random-pattern-resistant faults, the fault coverage for both parallel BIST and circular BIST was limited.
-In some cases, the added correlation in the test patterns generated in circular BIST provided slightly more fault coverage than the purely pseudo-random patterns generated in parallel BIST (e.g., s641 and s9234), and in some cases it provided less fault coverage (e.g., s420, s1196, s5378).
+In some cases the added correlation in the test patterns generated in circular BIST provided slightly more fault coverage than the purely pseudo-random patterns generated in parallel BIST (e.g., s641 and s9234), and in some cases it provided less fault coverage (e.g., s420, s1196, s5378).
 The fault coverage for s5378 was quite a bit lower.
-For the circuits with a relatively small number of random-pattern-resistant faults, the results indicate that adding state-skipping logic is an efficient way to boost the fault coverage up to 100%.
+For the circuits with a relatively small number of random-pattern-resistant faults, the results indicate that adding state skipping logic is an efficient way to boost the fault coverage up to 100%.
+For the circuits that had a large number of random-patternresistant faults (s420 and s5378), adding state skipping logic is not so efficient.
+For those circuits, test point insertion or mixed-mode testing would probably be more effective.